Length (with folded stock)

 deflector.
 The M16A2 has been adopted by the US Army in

 1982 and by the US Marine Corps in 1983.
-Soon it became the general
+Soon it became the standard

 improved version, fitted with Picatinny-type rail instead

 of the carrying handle, which accepts a variety of scopes.
 A

 detachable carrying handle can still be installed.
 Weapon's trigger

 mechanism has a semi- and full-auto modes only;